Dealing with the coronavirus

 - The participation is voluntary.

-The regulation agreement applies to administrative/technical personnel - regardless of whether they are civil servants or employed under a collective bargaining agreement.
-The regulations for research assistants are not affected by this and continue to apply.
+The regulation agreement relates to administrative and technical staff - regardless of whether they are civil servants or employees covered by collective agreements.
+The regulations for academic staff are not affected by this and continue to apply.
+The instruction on dealing with the Corona virus in the business area of the HMWK of 12.02.2021 remains unaffected by this, i.e. applies in addition.

 Student assistants and student workers with a first professional university degree please use the form Mobile Work Assistants (C090).